Provide canonical example for latest data retrieval without selectors in real-time applications

 With the pending deprecation of selectors, please provide an example in ndn-cxx for achieving efficient retrieval of "latest data".
 Once there is an assignee, the application group can help to create a more specific requirement document.

-#1 Updated by Junxiao Shi about 1 year ago
+Updated by Junxiao Shi almost 4 years ago

 ndn-cxx has not been used to develop any real-time application so I don’t see why this needs to be in ndn-cxx, as opposed to ndn-cpp.